clonesec/osCollect_Sharing/README.markdown

 Installing Node.js provides a JavaScript runtime ... see the osCollect wiki for instructions.

-## Install Postfix so the osCollect Sharing app can send emails
+## Install Postfix so the app can send emails

 **Note:** this was done if you already installed **osCollect**, so don't do it again.